 2) Behavioral constructs: These constructs map to UML State Machine concepts.
 They are categorized into three parts: topology, events, and transition table in the extended code.
 Topology: A topology contains the constructs to describe the state machine hierarchy.
 The root of the topology is specified via the StateMachine as in Fig. 2.
 Other elements such as region, state, and pseudo state are hierarchically defined as its sub-elements.

-State actions such as entry/exit/doActivitys are declared within the corresponding state in the extended code as its attributes.
-These actions must be implemented in the owning class and have no parameter.
+State actions such as entry/exit/doActivitys are declared within the corresponding state in the extended code as state attributes.
+These actions must be implemented in the owning class and have no parameters.
 For example, Idle is an initial state.
 The SignalChecking state (lines 36-39) is declared with the state actions, entryCheck and exitCheck.
 The FIFO class

 Machine as shown in Fig. 2